 The Campidoglio

 One of the seven hills upon which Rome was established is known as the Campidoglio.
-In ancient Rome, this was the site of the Temple of Jupiter.
-Jupiter was the patriarch of the Roman pantheon of gods.
+In ancient Rome, this was the site of the Temple of Jupiter, the patriarch of the Roman pantheon of gods.
 These days, you can marvel at Michelangelo’s original Piazza.
 The figure of Marcus Aurelius atop his steed dominates the Piazza.
-City hall for Rome is located in the buildings around the Piazza.
+City Hall for Rome is located in the buildings around the Piazza.

-One of the most stunning panoramas of the Roman Forum can be seen from the Campidoglio as well.
+You can also see one of the most stunning panoramas of the Roman Forum from the Campidoglio.

 Altar of the Fatherland

-This enormous, stark-white monument was dedicated in 1911.
-The statue of King Vittorio Emanuele II, the first king of Italy, is located in the center.
-Additionally, the tomb of the Unknown Soldier was erected here following World War I, and an everlasting light now burns in front of the memorial.
+They dedicated this enormous, stark-white monument in 1911.
+In the center is the statue of King Vittorio Emanuele II, the first king of Italy.
+Additionally, they erected the tomb of the Unknown Soldier here following World War I, and an everlasting light now burns in front of the memorial.

 Although the building is pretty spectacular, the view from the top is the most significant part.
 After ascending several stairs, you may enjoy a breathtaking view of the entire city, from the Colosseum to the Vatican.